xhanuman/5280tree/index.md

 **About Denver Tree Services: Your Local Tree Care Experts**

-Welcome to **Denver Tree Services**, a leading tree trimming service in Denver, dedicated to serving the local community with exceptional care and professionalism.
+Welcome to **Denver Tree Services**, a professional tree trimming service in Denver, dedicated to serving the local community with exceptional care and professionalism.
 Our mission is to provide top-quality tree care services to Denver residents and businesses at competitive prices.
 <p>
 <img src="../assets/images/treetrimming_header.png">
 </p>
 ## **Our Roots in Denver**

-**Denver Tree Services** was founded by John Doe, an arborist with over 20 years of experience.
-Our beginnings were humble, with a small team passionate about enhancing Denver's green spaces.
-Today, we have grown into a team of skilled arborists, each an expert in caring for Denver's diverse tree species.
+**5280 Tree Seriveces** beginnings were humble, a small team passionate about enhancing Denver's green spaces.
+We have worked to expand our services as many of you already know and trust us from maintaining your irrigation systems.

 ## **Our Team: Skilled, Certified, and Community-Focused**